fktn-k/fkYAML/docs/docs/api/basic_node/get_value.md

 ???
 Note "Convert from a Null or Numeric Scalar Node"

-    If the YAML node value is a null, boolean, integer or floating point, this function internally executes type conversion according to the following rules which all depend on the template paramter type `T`:
+    If the YAML node value is a null, boolean, integer or floating point, this function internally executes type conversion according to the following rules which all depend on the template parameter type `T`:

     * If the YAML node value is a **null** (node_type::NULL_OBJECT), the value can be converted to:
         * `false` (boolean)